SomeOrdinaryUser/famous-birthdays/README.md

 # famous-birthdays
-Enter your birthday to find famous people who have the same birthday!
+Enter your birthday and find famous people with the same birthday!